 How Are Settlements Different From a Jury Verdict in an Injury Claim?

-Posted by PKSD Law Firm on Mar 04, 2021 in Personal Injury News
+Posted by PKSD Law Firm on March 4, 2021 in Personal Injury

 If you have been injured because of another’s negligent or reckless behavior, pursuing a legal claim can help you recover compensation.
 In Wisconsin, the legal process for these types of claims may resolve in one of two ways – either through a negotiated settlement agreement or by winning a verdict in a court trial.

 At PKSD, we have a deep commitment to excellence when it comes to obtaining compensation for our injured clients.
 Learn more about negotiated settlements and jury verdicts, including how each situation may benefit you.